Page is available in a more suitable language

 Some of this distrust stems from the absence of international standards in project management and commercial management of infrastructure projects.
 Without consistent and internationally-agreed upon industry standards, neither project sponsors nor owners can ensure that benchmarks are being met, and that best practices are being followed.
 Definitions and common practices differ across the country muddying contracts where they should be transparent.
 Moreover, data is not collected and reported in a standard, consistent and comparable form.

-Standards that yield efficient project selection, project delivery, project control, reduction in life cycle costs, usable benchmarks and enhance asset performance must be adopted.
+Standards that produce efficient project selection, project delivery, project control, reduction in life cycle costs, usable benchmarks and enhance asset performance must be adopted.
 Following ICMS is the first step in creating a seamless, global, hierarchy of construction cost classification that connects a high-level globally agreed cost structure to a granular, local cost measurement and classification system.

-ICMS was developed by a coalition of 47 professional bodies, including RICS, to harmonize global cost reporting across markets, regions and sub-sectors.
+ICMS was developed by a coalition of 47 professional bodies, including RICS, to harmonise global cost reporting across markets, regions and sub-sectors.
 By insisting project stakeholders adopt these transparent standards, governments can better monitor projects and ensure value for money is being delivered.

 Since it was launched in July 2017, several keys public sector stakeholders (including the European Union, Highways England, and Infrastructure Ontario) have come forward in support of ICMS.
-A growing list of global and regional companies are adopting and implementing ICMS (a full list of ICMS partner organizations is available).
+A growing list of global and regional companies are adopting and implementing ICMS (a full list of ICMS partner organisations is available).
 In response to industry feedback following the publication of the first edition of ICMS, the ICMS Coalition have introduced and are seeking feedback on a second edition which incorporates life cycle costs.
 The second edition of ICMS proposes a structure for describing the life cycle costs of a project and the resulting constructed asset.
 Costs under the construction, renewal, operation, maintenance, and end-of-life cost categories will be included in this second edition of ICMS.

 Standards yielding efficient project selection, project delivery, control, a reduction in life-cycle costs, usable benchmarks and enhance asset performance must be adopted.